 When you work on your script, we send you a report the next day to keep track of your progress: We let you know how much you wrote and also how many days you’ve been working in a row.
 It may sound silly, but keeping track of your streak can be hugely motivating.
 We will also keep your streak going if you miss every once in a while, but only if you don’t miss twice.

-Take regular breaks
+Take regular, scheduled breaks

 Don’t get distracted by your own ideas